Livable California

 Oppose Prioity 3 CEQA Erosion Local Control Erosion

-5. AB 1740 Zbur (DEM) — Coastal resources: coastal development permits: Santa Monica.
+10. AB 1740 Zbur (DEM) — Coastal resources: local coastal program: coastal development permits: City of Santa Monica.

 Summary: